Eisuke Mori

 Eisuke Mori (Chinese:森 英介 pinyin:sen yingjie, Mori Eisuke) is a Japanese politician of the Liberal Democratic Party.
-He is a member of the House of Representatives in the Diet (national legislature) and is the former Minister of Justice under Aso's Administration.
+He is a member of the House of Representatives in the Diet (national legislature) and is the former Minister of Justice in the Asō Cabinet.

-A native of Katsuura, Chiba and graduate of Tohoku University, he joined Kawasaki Heavy Industries in 1974 and received a Ph.D in engineering.
+A native of Katsuura, Chiba and graduate of Tohoku University, he joined Kawasaki Heavy Industries in 1974 and received a Ph.D. in engineering.
 He was elected to the House of Representatives for the first time in 1990.
 His grandfather is former member of the House of Representatives Nobuteru Mori, his father is former Minister of the Environment Yoshihide Mori, and his uncle is former Somu-cho (総務長官) Kiyomoto Mori.
-In the Cabinet of Prime Minister Taro Aso, appointed on 24 September 2008, Mori was appointed Minister of Justice.
+In the Cabinet of Prime Minister Tarō Asō, appointed on 24 September 2008, Mori was appointed Minister of Justice.
 This was his first appointment to the Cabinet.

 Mori is affiliated to the openly revisionist lobby Nippon Kaigi.